-Baptism is the beginning of our life as Christians, when we are “sealed as Christ’s own forever.”
-Baptisms are scheduled five times each year at our regular Sunday services and on Thanksgiving.
-The Episcopal Church encourages us to hold baptisms on four major feasts when they are most appropriate.
+Baptism officially marks the beginning of our life as Christians, when we are “sealed as Christ’s own forever.”
+Baptisms are scheduled at particular times each year at our regular Sunday services, usually in conjunction with major feast days of the church.

 Infants & Children

 Parents of infants and children to be baptized should make an appointment to discuss baptism with the Rev'd Emily Griffin.
 Parents and godparents also attend a preparation course offered by our catechumenal team.
-The course and rehearsal is held on the three Saturday mornings prior to baptism.
+Two or three sessions and a rehearsal are held prior to baptism.

-Adult candidates should contact the Rev'd Geoffrey Hoare to discuss their intent for baptism and enroll to attend the inquirer’s course.
+Adult candidates should contact The Rev'd Yoimel González Hernández to discuss their intent for baptism and enroll in our Enquirers’ course.

 Preparation for Baptism

 The catechumenal team seeks, through discussion and reflection, to deepen the spiritual understanding of baptismal candidates or the parents of children being baptized.
 Members become knowledgeable about the history and theology of baptism in the Episcopal Church, and share that knowledge with those preparing for baptism.
 If you would like to be involved, contact the Rev'd Emily Griffin to learn more.